nvim-neorocks/lz.n/README.md

 ```

 The function accepts plugin names or parsed plugin specs.

 It will call the handler's `del` function (if it exists) after the `before` hooks,
 and before `load` of the plugin's spec.
+It should delete the plugin
+from the handler's state unless making use of `after_load`.

+It will likewise call the handler's `after_load` function (if it exists)
+after `load` and before `after` of the plugin's spec.
+The `after_load` function can be used to perform additional automatic
+loading logic from a handler after the main load function has been called.
+If used, should delete the plugin from the handler's state instead of del

 ### Extensions